 If debt remains unpaid for more than three weeks, an 'academic encumbrance' will be placed on your UWA transcript until payment is made.
-An encumbrance means that you will:
+An encumbrance means that you will not be able to:

-- Not be able to obtain any documentation from UWA Student Administration. - Not be able to access your exam results. - Not be able to re-enrol at UWA next semester. - Be unable to graduate.
+- obtain any documentation from UWA Student Administration.

+- access your exam results.

+- re-enrol at UWA next semester.

+- graduate.